 So, how does it work?
 It’s easy—just ask some random trivia questions to grab the kids’ attention and use that as a springboard to dive into Scripture and talk about our awesome God who knows everything.
-(You don’t necessarily have to ask ALL of them, but please don’t skip the one about chameleon spit.
+(You don’t necessarily have to ask ALL the questions, but please don’t skip the one about chameleon spit.
 It’s my favorite!)
+Be sure to have a Bible handy so you can read and discuss the Bible verses between each round.
 Depending on the size and age of your group, you may want to have them all simply shout out their response to each question or you could divide them into teams and have them work together to decide what their answer will be.
-Now let’s go!

 What Do You Know?

 Back to School Bible Lesson for Kids!

 Say: Do you know what a snotbot is?
 Do you know which dinosaur had the biggest head?
 I’ve got lots of questions like this and I want to see how many of the answers you already know.
 I’m going to ask four rounds of questions and let you guess the answers.
 After you try to answer all the questions in each round, I’ll tell you the correct answers so you can see if you were right or not.
 (Note: Be careful not to scroll to far ahead and reveal the answers before everyone has a chance to guess as you ask the questions.)